 Ski Resorts Where You Can Winter Camp in the Parking Lot

-Having a convenient “home base” at the mountain’s base allows for seamless ski-in, ski-out access for lunch breaks, wardrobe changes, and even a quick nap, offering a level of luxury unmatched in the skiing and snowboard community.
+Having a convenient “home base” at the mountain’s base allows for seamless ski-in, ski-out access for lunch breaks, wardrobe changes, and even a quick nap, offering a level of luxury unmatched in the ski and snowboard community.

 For those seeking this unique blend of outdoor exploration and comfort, we’ve put together a selection of ski resorts where winter camping is not only permitted but encouraged.
 We only have a few months of the ski season left, so enjoy the adventure!

 At Mt.
 Bachelor, all overnight RV, truck camper, and van parking must be reserved and paid online in advance.
-There are both powered and non-powered sites available and rates range from $49-$89 dollars a night depending on day and space.
-Overnight camping is enforced by security, and there are heated bathrooms and paid showers available for your convenience!
+There are both powered and non-powered sites available, and rates range from $49-$89 dollars a night depending on day and space.
+Overnight camping is enforced by security, and there are heated bathrooms and paid coin showers available for your convenience!

 #3 Grand Targhee Resort, Wyoming

 Winter campsites at Grand Targhee Resort are located within walking distance to all resort activities and amenities.
 These campsites are not free and start at $39 dollars.
 You have the option to choose their “pool add-on” to your booking which gives you access to their pool, fitness cabin, and showers.
 Bathrooms are available in the Rendezvous Lodge from 7:00am – 7:00pm and no generators are permitted during quiet hours from 10:00pm – 8:00am.
+No showers, electrical, water, or waster hook-ups are available and campers must pack out everything packed in.

 #4 Killington Ski Area, Vermont